lrisberg/galvanize-bookshelf/README.md

 # Galvanize Bookshelf

 This is a book-organizing web application built with Node/Express, Knex, PostgresSQL, HTML, and CSS.
 Sign up, log in, and browse the books in the catalogue.
 You can edit, delete, and add books to your favorites list.
-All data is stored on a Heroku based database.
+All data is stored on a Heroku database.

 See it live by clicking [here](http://lrisberg-galvanize-bookshelf.herokuapp.com/).